 - 1. A separating wall or separating floor should be provided between parts of buildings where they are in different occupation.
 There should be no openings or doors in separating walls.
 Every part of a separating wall or separating floor should be of materials that are non-combustible. - 2.
 A separating wall or separating floor with a medium duration (60 minutes) fireresistance should be provided between parts of a building where one part is in single occupation and the other is in communal occupation.
-However this is not necessary between any part of premises in single occupation and a common external stair, access balcony or deck. - 3.
+However this is not necessary between part of premises in single occupation and a common external stair, access balcony or deck. - 3.
 Self-closing fire doors are permitted in separating walls between single and communal occupation provided each fire door has the same fire-resistance duration as the separating wall concerned.
 Fire shutters should not be installed in a separating wall or a separating floor. - 4.
 Separating walls and separating floors between the different occupiers of multioccupied premises may not be provided when the premises have a common fire alarm system and evacuation strategy and are under a single management regime.
-However where each unit is under the control and management of an independent occupier then separating floors and walls should be provided between the areas intended for different occupation. - 5.
+For example, certain large multi-use premises containing cinemas, restaurants and public houses may be regarded as being in the same occupation.
+This philosophy is in effect very similar to individual departments within a large organisation.
+However where each unit is under the control of an individual tenant, employer or self-employed person, separating floors and walls should be provided between the areas intended for different occupation. - 5.
 Every part of separating wall or separating floor should be constructed from materials that are non-combustible.
 Where materials are combustible then they should possess a medium duration (60 minutes) fire-resistance or higher as indicated in paragraph 7 below. - 6.
 The wall should contain no pipes, wires or other services within the wall but where these already exist then they should be fire-stopped and protected by intumescent materials which achieves a medium duration (60 minutes) fire-resistance or higher as indicated in paragraph 7 below. - 7.
 The fire-resistance duration should be the most stringent applicable, in respect of any abutting occupancy by reference to the tables in Technical Annexe 13.1.
 However, there are some situations where the wall or floor will demand a greater fire-resistance.
 For example, where the separating floor is also an element of structure in a building where the topmost storey is at a height of more than 18 m, long duration (120 minutes) fire-resistance would be necessary in most cases.